PudreteDiablo/memorycard.js/README.md

 <br/>

 ### Server Side
 Client side option for cloud-save system can be problematic if you are not a experienced javascript programmer.
-You can perfectly let server do all work and just provide a final JSON object to the client through HTTP, but for this option MemoryCard-JS seems useless because you can perfectly use a *Database* such as *Firebase Firestore*, *MySQL* or any other service that can provide a object response through http.
+You can perfectly let server do all work and just provide a final JSON object to the client through HTTP, but for this option memorycard.js seems useless because you can perfectly use a *Database* such as *Firebase Firestore*, *MySQL* or any other service that can provide a object response through http.

 So, if you prefer a full server-side system, I recommend you to search for a nice *Realtime Database* for your project.
 <br/><br/>